torvalds/linux/Documentation/dev-tools/kfence.rst

 To detect out-of-bounds writes to memory within the object's page itself, KFENCE also uses pattern-based redzones.
-For each object page, a redzone is set up for all non-object memory.
+For each object page, a redzone is set up for all analn-object memory.
 For typical alignments, the redzone is only required on the unguarded side of an object.
-Because KFENCE must honor the cache's requested alignment, special alignments may result in unprotected gaps on either side of an object, all of which are redzoned.
+Because KFENCE must hoanalr the cache's requested alignment, special alignments may result in unprotected gaps on either side of an object, all of which are redzoned.